The final stop on our six-day Montana road trip was quite possibly the most bizarre place I’ve ever been in my life: Ringing Rocks.

 We came home with quite a few short videos of our musical creations.
 I’ve put them into a Google Photos album… you can watch them here.

 And that was the last stop on our Montana roadtrip, so after hiking back to the car we made our way home.
-It was very different that our usual trips, much less focused on mountains and hiking and much more focused on history.
+It was very different than our usual trips, much less focused on mountains and hiking and much more focused on history.
 As much as I love to hike, I’m glad we decided to do a history tour instead.
 Most of my history classes in school involved a lot of watching movies and memorizing names and dates and not actually learning anything of value.
 As a result, I disliked the subject and never really cared to learn any more.

 But in the last couple years I’ve come to realize the importance of knowing and understanding our history, and that was part of my motivation for this trip.
 I know we only covered bits and pieces, but I enjoyed learning more about the state I called home for 18 years and I’m excited to learn more of the history of the places I visit in the future.